sillle14/lhog/README.md

 A lobby implementation for games created using [boardgame.io](boardgame.io).
 This includes basic sign-in, persistent game storage (MongoDB), and a simple leaderboard.
 Any game written using boardgame.io can in theory be deployed here, although there are a few restrictions noted below.

+Play at [lhog.herokuapp.com](https://lhog.herokuapp.com/).
+Note that this is running on a free Heroku Dyno, so initial load may take a few minutes.
+Also, I've only tested the games with desktop Chrome, so your mileage may vary with other browsers.

 ## Games

 - [Gembalaya](https://github.com/sillle14/gembalaya) (Splendor)